spejderlasse/IOT/README.md

 The project will be developed for a particle Argon

-Purpose off the project is to set up a device to:
+The project is targeted a cicken coop, and the purpose is to set up a device to:
 -collect daily sunrise/sunset from a webhook
 -by a servo to close the door one hour after sunset -by a servo to open the door at sunrise